 The 'Collect Now and Later' Social Security Strategy

 The "collect now and later" strategy allows you to collect a spousal benefit while accumulating delayed retirement credits on your own benefit amount.
 Usually, the higher earner of a couple would consider this approach in order to get the most possible at age 70.
 That higher age-70 benefit amount would then get locked in as a survivor benefit.

 The 'File and Suspend' Approach

-The 2015 changes actually eliminated two claiming strategies for a good number of Americans—restricted applications as well as the "file and suspend" approach—unless you're a widow or widower or were born on or before the Jan.
+The Bipartisan Budget Act of 2015 actually eliminated two claiming strategies for a good number of Americans—restricted applications as well as the "file and suspend" approach—unless you're a widow or widower or were born on or before the Jan.
 1, 1954, deadline.

-If your spouse reached her own FRA prior to April 30, 2016, she had the option to file and suspend benefits.
+If your spouse reached their own FRA prior to April 30, 2016, they had the option to file and suspend benefits.
 This would have allowed you to collect a spousal benefit immediately.

 But that deadline has now passed, and this option has been eliminated for those who turn 66 after May 1, 2016.
 Those who missed this deadline cannot receive benefits unless their spouses are also receiving benefits.
-If your spouse suspends her own benefits, this would also suspend any benefits you receive based on her record.
+If your spouse suspends her own benefits, this would also suspend any benefits you receive based on their record.
+The chart below shows a visualization of how file and suspend worked.

 Why Doesn't It Work If You Haven't Reached FRA?

 If you apply for Social Security benefits before your full retirement age, you automatically qualify for and are given the higher benefit based either on your own earning record or 50 percent of your spouse’s full retirement age benefit.

 You have more choices if you wait until FRA to apply, and if you were born on or before Jan.
 1, 1954.
 You can apply for benefits and choose to begin collecting just a spousal benefit based on your spouse’s earnings record, your ex-spouse's if you were married for at least 10 years and you haven't remarried.
 Your own Social Security benefit would continue to accumulate delayed retirement credits until you reach age 70, then you can switch from taking the spousal benefit to taking your own benefit.